On non-compact $p$-adic definable groups: Large gaps

 The behavior described above is reminiscent of the behavior of the set $2^{\mathbb{Z}}$ in the group $(\R,+,<)$.
 The structure $(\R,+,<,2^{\mathbb{Z}})$ is NIP \cite[Theorem~6.5]{dep-pairs} but it does not have finite dp-rank, and this is a direct consequence of the ``large gaps'' in $2^{\mathbb{Z}}$.
 In a non-standard elementary extension, by choosing $a_1 < b_1 < a_2 < b_2 < \cdots < a_n < b_n$ carefully, one can ensure that the map

 is injective and each set $2^{\mathbb{Z}} \cap [a_i,b_i]$ is infinite, showing that the model has dp-rank at least $n$ (for arbitrary finite $n$).

-Our approach for attacking Hypothesis~\ref{stuck} is based on this line of argument: take a set $I$ with large gaps and obtain infinite dp-rank.
-Unfortunately, the argument only works in the abelian case (Corollary~\ref{gaps-1}), though we can salvage a much weaker statement in the non-abelian case (Corollary~\ref{gaps-2}).
+Our approach for attacking Conjecture~\ref{stuck} is based on this line of argument: take a set $I$ with large gaps and obtain infinite dp-rank.
+Unfortunately, the argument only works in the nearly abelian case (Proposition~\ref{gaps-1}), though we can salvage a much weaker statement in the non-abelian case (Proposition~\ref{gaps-2}).